burzum/cakephp-file-storage/docs/Documentation/Specific-Adapter-Configurations.md

 ]);
 ```

 You should create another folder *outside* your `src` folder and symlink it if you need it to be present somewhere in webroot.
-For example use
+For example use this as the base path for your local files.
+The following code is an *example*:

 ```php
 'adapterOptions' => [ROOT . 'file_storage', true],